amithendin/sequencetree/README.md

 Sequence trees break up a given key in to nodes with each node holding one element of the sequence (in case of strings a character), and each node linked to it's next neighbor (like a linked list), Then the very last value holds the actual value assigned to the key.
 Now to fetch the value of a key one simply need to follow each node in the tree in accordance the sequence of the key and easily reach the value, no hash function needed!.
-One advantage of this is that the keys are naturally compressed simply due to the nature of this collection, but the challange to making the tree fast is in the way one finds the correct next node since one node (character) can link to multiple other characters (up to as much as in your character encoding).
+One advantage of this is that the keys are naturally compressed simply due to the nature of this data structure, but the challange to making the tree fast is in the way one finds the correct next node since one node (character) can link to multiple other characters (up to as much as in your character encoding).
 Because characters are backed by numbers I was able to simply store the next nodes of each node in a Binary Search Tree, but one can also use hashtables (which can be expensive memory wise since they reserve space),